 Henry Taylor: B Side is organized by Bennett Simpson, Senior Curator, with Anastasia Kahn, Curatorial Assistant, The Museum of Contemporary Art, Los Angeles.

-Lead support is provided by The Eli and Edythe Broad Foundation, The Sydney Irmas Exhibition Endowment Fund, and The

-	Andy Warhol Foundation for the Visual Arts.
+Lead support is provided by The Eli and Edythe Broad Foundation, The Sydney Irmas Exhibition Endowment Fund, and The Andy Warhol Foundation for the Visual Arts.

-	Exhibitions at MOCA are supported by the MOCA Fund for Exhibitions with generous funding provided by Earl and Shirley
+Exhibitions at MOCA are supported by the MOCA Fund for Exhibitions with generous funding provided by the Earl and Shirley Greif Foundation.

-	Greif Foundation.

 This exhibition is carbon calculated.
 The museum reduced greenhouse gas emissions through planning efforts and balanced the remaining emissions through Strategic Climate Fund donations.
 Support provided by the MOCA Environmental Council.

 In-kind media support is provided by KCRW 89.9 FM.